Gilda Radner: Personal life

 After breaking up with Jeffrey Rubinoff, Radner had an on-again-off-again relationship with Martin Short while both were appearing in Godspell.
 Radner had romantic involvements with several Saturday Night Live castmates, including Bill Murray (after a previous romance with his brother Brian Doyle-Murray) and Dan Aykroyd.
 Radner's friend Judy Levy recounted Radner saying she found Ghostbusters hard to watch since the cast included so many of her ex-boyfriends: Aykroyd, Murray, and Harold Ramis.
 Radner was married to musician G. E. Smith from 1980 to 1982; they met while working on her Broadway show.
-The two lived in The Dakota building in Manhattan.
-After the shooting of John Lennon in 1980 and the death of John Belushi in 1982, Radner moved to Stamford, Connecticut.
+The couple lived in The Dakota building in Manhattan.
+After the shooting of Radner’s Dakota neighbor John Lennon in 1980 and the highly publicized narcotics-related death of her SNL colleague John Belushi in 1982, she sought more privacy and moved to a house in Stamford, Connecticut.

 Radner met actor Gene Wilder on the set of Hanky Panky, when the two worked together on the production of the film.
 She described their first meeting as "love at first sight".
 After she met Wilder, her marriage to Smith deteriorated.
 Radner made a second film with Wilder, The Woman in Red (released in 1984), and their relationship deepened.
 The two were married on September 18, 1984, in Saint-Tropez.
 They made a third film together, Haunted Honeymoon, in 1986 and remained married until her death in 1989.
-She discovered that she was pregnant during the filming of Haunted Honeymoon, but miscarried early in the pregnancy.
+She discovered that she was pregnant during the filming of Haunted Honeymoon, but miscarried from an ectopic pregnancy.

 Details of Radner's eating disorder were reported in a book about Saturday Night Live by Doug Hill and Jeff Weingrad, which was published and received much media coverage during a period when Radner was consulting various doctors in Los Angeles about symptoms of an illness she was suffering that turned out to be cancer.